Non-fiction books teach us about the real world.

 Seth Godin is not only a marketing genius but also a business philosopher with an original point of view.
 “The Icarus Deception” is my favorite among his books.
 I remember listening to it while walking among the skyscrapers of NYC.
 It changed my life because it showed me that life worth living is about non-conformity and “picking yourself”, instead of succumbing to the allure of mass culture, or mass-anything.
 Seth echoes the words of Terence McKenna who said that you should “create your own roadshow” and accept the possibility of failure.
 Only then you can give birth to something worthwhile.

 Robert Greene – Mastery

-If, like me, you’re passionate about the subject of developing the human potential, you will greatly appreciate this book.
+If, like me, you’re passionate about the subject of developing human potential, you will greatly appreciate this book.
 Have you ever wondered how Mozart was able to reach the heights of his genius?
 Or how Leonardo da Vinci learned to draw like a master?
 This book will give you answers.
 Moreover, it will show how you can become the master of your own craft.
-From picking your calling, to finding mentors, to increasing your social intelligence, this book is a tour de force which offers a recipe for greatness.
+From picking your calling to finding mentors, to increase your social intelligence, this book is a tour de force that offers a recipe for greatness.

 Kelly McGonigal – The Willpower Instinct